 Taylor Lautner: The Next Action Star?July 21st, 2011 | Posted by in Comic-Con

 Today at Comic-Con, most of the talk was about a little film called Breaking Dawn.
-While we were here, we took this opportunity to chat with Taylor Lautner about his other upcoming film, Abduction.
+While we were here, we took the opportunity to chat with Taylor Lautner about his other upcoming film, Abduction.
 Not only is this action thriller his first starring role, it’s also the debut release from his production company, Tailor Made.

 Taylor Lautner: (laughing) I don’t know, am I considered an action star?
 That’s great to hear.
 I really look up to actors like Matt Damon and Tom Cruise and they definitely had their go at the action realm.
 But what I love most about them is they are known as the action guys, but they aren’t just the action guys.
 They have challenged themselves to so much.
 Even in their action movies, there were incredible characters.
 I think Abduction is similar to that and I can’t wait for people to see it.